-- To protect a tooth from breaking
+- To protect a tooth from breakage

-- To hold a cracked tooth together
+- To hold a tooth together that is cracked

-- To anchor a dental bridge
+- To anchor a dental bridge on both sides

 - To make a cosmetic improvement